 To assist you, you may also display CLI commands in the web administration interface of a firewall in order to copy the commands used to perform an action that you wish to reproduce in your script:

-- 1. Click on the black arrow Example at the bottom of a SN firewall's administration interface to expand the events panel. - 2.
-Select the menu Options > Show commands.
+1. Click on the black arrow at the bottom of a SN firewall's administration interface to expand the events panel.